alexstrat/graphql-stateful-mock/README.md

 ```

 ## Todos and caveats
-- [ ] Implement abstract and union types
+- [ ] Implement support for abstract and union types
 - [ ] fix `key` typing issues on `#set` with keys that are not string
 - [ ] `get('User', 1, ['friends', 'edges'])`
 - [ ] Add `preserveResolvers` option